DisasterMasters/TwitterScrape/README.md

 # Twitter Project

-Repo for how things are working with the Twitter Research Project done with CURENT.
+Repo for Getting and Cleaning Tweets for UTK CURENT

 # Getting the Repo